"You can't just throw people at all your problems, dear."

 — Emma Frost (to Colossus), Astonishing X-Mennote In the previous scene, she was an unwilling partner in this move and was still a little pissy about that.
 She was also wrong.

 Want to make a dramatic entrance into melee combat?
 Here's one way to do it.
-The Big Guy of a team will pick up a (usually) willing ally and hurl him headlong into the enemy.
+The Big Guy of The Team will pick up a (usually) willing ally and hurl him headlong into the enemy.
 In most cases, the thrown ally has unique abilities and/or weaponry that makes being thrown a particularly effective tactic.

 Often used as an alternative to the Colossus Climb.
 A staple technique of the Bash Brothers.
 This should be between two allies; hurling enemies into each other is something else, and hurling enemies at your friends is still another technique.